We know it can be challenging to start your business without some funding in place.

 SME (for legally incorporated UK businesses generating over £250k annual revenue)

 The University category is for university entrepreneurs preparing their go-to-market strategy and who are looking to launch their business.
-To enter this category businesses must meet the following:
+To enter this category your business should:

-Be linked to a UK university – at least one team member must be a current student or university employee, a graduate of the last five years (since 2019), or an entrepreneur from a university incubator, accelerator or spin-out
+Be linked to a UK university (at least one team member must be a current student or employee, a graduate of the last five years (since 2021), or an entrepreneur from a university incubator, accelerator or spin-out)

-Have a team of two people or more (if a solo founder, this can include advisors/board members and/or full/part-time staff)
+Have a team of 2 people or more (if you are a solo founder this can include advisors/board members and/or full/part-time staff).

 Tata Varsity Pitch Competition